supreethmv/Pennylane-ImageSegmentation/README.md

 ---

-Explore the different encoding methods by running the provided Jupyter notebooks:
+Explore the different encoding methods by running the provided Jupyter notebook:

 - `tutorial.ipynb`: A walkthrough of the image segmentation pipeline for a 4x4 image.